mars3142/blog/_posts/2014-10-24-no-real-progress.md

 ---
 title: No real progress
 layout: post
+description: "I just wanted to write something about **Logistics**, but I have no progress to show"
+header: header-progress.jpg
 ---
 I just wanted to write something new about **Logistics**, but I have no progress to show.